-Remove your headwear once you’re seated and don’t put it back until the lights come back on.
+Remove your headwear once you’re seated and keep it off until the lights come back on.
 Ditto your smartphone – resist the urge to thrust it in someone’s view for the sake of a blurry snap of a model’s passing calf.

 Do: Take A Bag

 Not only a statement accessory, a bag is practical for keeping all your invites, business cards and freebies in.
-Which means you won’t have to walk around draped in various branded canvas totes.
+No one wants to be that person walking around draped in various branded canvas totes.

-Just make sure yours is sleek and matches what you’re wearing – e.g. a premium holdall with smarter looks, a leather backpack for more casual gear.
+Just make sure yours is sleek and matches what you’re wearing.
+We recommend a premium holdall with smarter looks, a leather backpack for more casual gear.